-I sent the proposed revised documents to nineteen landscape architects who have worked on projects in Novi in the recent past.
-So far I have received comments back from three of them, which are attached.
-I will pass along any other comments I receive as I receive them.
+Staff sent the proposed revised documents to nineteen landscape architects who have worked on projects in Novi in the recent past.
+So far staff received comments back from five of them, plus one developer.
+These comments are attached.
+One of these suggestions, to simplify the requirement for single family residential subdivisions to be consistent with other communities, has been incorporated into these revisions.